£1.3 million Grandtully Visitor Centre officially opened

 One of the Scotland’s most popular tourism destinations, Highland Perthshire is renowned for its natural beauty and wide range of outdoor activities.
 From munro bagging to cycling, white water rafting to woodland walks, thousands of visitors flock to the area each year to enjoy the breathtaking landscapes and all that they offer.

-As a result, tourism is a major economic driver in the region and latest figures from VisitScotland show that numbers are on the increase (need stats).
+As a result, tourism is a major economic driver in the region and latest figures from VisitScotland show that numbers are on the increase.
 Whilst this is a positive and much-welcomed statistic, it is imperative that as demand grows, impact on local communities is minimised in line with the sustainable tourism aims of Perth and Kinross Council’s Tourism Action Plan.

 As a key part of this agenda, a collaborative effort between Perth and Kinross Council, Paddle Scotland (formerly the Scottish Canoe Association) and 12 other funding partners, has delivered on a £1.3 million project at Grandtully Visitor Management Facilities near Pitlochry.